This easy and inexpensive raised planter stand is a great solution for a variety of garden issues.

-After building the assemblies we are now to connect them together.
+After building the assemblies we are now to connect them.
 Stake one of the four assemblies to the ground to prevent it from moving.
 Then measure the exact location where the next assembly should be attached.
 Stake the second assembly in the location determined earlier.
-You can then lay a 2×4 on top of the legs and fasten them using screw.
+You can then lay a 2×4 on top of the legs and fasten them using a screw.
 After that side is done proceed to the other side.
 Attach a 2×4 on the assemblies’ cross member and screw into place.

 Using screws attach 2×4’s with the length of 2′ to the inner side of the 2×4’s connecting the legs of assemblies.
 These will serve as spacers giving the drums a snug fit and preventing them from rolling.

 Carefully draw lines on the drums where the cut will be made.
 Cut the drum using a circular saw with a carbide-tipped blade.
 Once the drums are cut in half, wash them and let dry.
 Drill holes for drainage.
 Lastly, install the drums and fill with soil.
 You can use the 2x4s that connects the legs of the assemblies to add a trellis.